Samizo-AITL/Edusemi-Plus/archive/in1998/DRAM_Process_Flow_Full_en.md

 ### 0.25μm DRAM Process Flow Table (Full Version)

+> ⚠️ **Note**
+> This process table is a technical reconstruction based on Shinichi Samizo's manufacturing experience and memory from the late 1990s.
+> The content reflects knowledge and conditions of that time and may differ from current technical documents or actual data.
+> It is not guaranteed to be accurate and should be used as reference information for educational or archival purposes only.

 #### Isolation and Well Formation

 | Step Name   | Process Description              | Target Region               | Purpose                                                        | Condition                      | Notes                                                     |